Who Pays For Mediation Cost in UK

 OK, what are the next steps?

-Now that you have gained a better understanding of the costs involved in the separation/divorce process in relation to mediation, you may be feeling uncertain and overwhelmed.
+Now that you have gained a better understanding of the mediation costs and divorce fees, you may be feeling uncertain and overwhelmed.
 The costs associated with the process are daunting.
 This section sets out the following steps that you should now take to assist you in going ahead with separation and mediation.

 See if you qualify for Legal Aid.
 The financial burdens associated with this process can be greatly ameliorated by gaining support from legal aid – the support is there, so see if you are eligible.
 It can take a great strain of the financial burden.
 DMS has a number of webpages that give really helpful information.

-If possible, discuss costs with your ex-partner.
+If possible, discuss the divorce and mediation costs with your ex-partner.
 See if there is any willing compromise to share the costs.
-If you do not qualify for Legal Aid, see if your ex-partner does as this can still waiver some of the costs associated with mediation.
+If you do not qualify for Legal Aid, see if your ex-partner does as this can still waiver some of the mediation costs.

-It is a positive to go ahead with mediation, but you need to be mindful of the financial costs if privately funded.
+It is a positive to go ahead with mediation, but you need to be mindful of the mediation cost if privately funded.
 Your mediator can help you financially plan, so that you can budget to afford the service.
-Many people who attend mediation resolve their issues within two or three sessions (a session is usually an hour).
+Many people who attend mediation resolve their issues within two or three sessions (a session is usually one to two hours).

 Direct Mediation Services – 0113 4689593